Data Protected - Sweden

 Entry into force

-The GDPR and the Data Protection Act apply from 25 May 2018.
+The Data Protection Act has applied since 25 May 2018.

 National Supervisory Authority